 Without power doing laundry becomes a big issue

 At the minimum, I recommend having a drum style manual crank washer.
-They are less than $50, so you could even have two of them if you have a household of people to worry about.
+You could even have two of them if you have a household of people to worry about.
 Sure it takes 2 minutes to wash a pair of pants or a few shirts, but that is a sight better than having dirty and crusty clothes during the aftermath of a hurricane.

 Keeping up with cleanliness and hygiene is essential during a crisis.
 Infections and parasitic skin conditions can explode during the warm and humid time of hurricane season.